LLNL/boxfish/docs/devguide/overview.rst

 ------------------------
 There are three main types of scene information in Boxfish.
 HighlightScenes represent selected (and therefore highlighted) entities.
-AttributeScenes contain coloring information for specific groups of attributes.
+AttributeScenes contain coloring and range information for specific groups of attributes.
 ModuleScenes are module-specific (e.g. rotation for a 3D view module).

 There are two options for each module instance for HighlightScenes and ModuleScenes.
 The options are apply/accept and propagate.
 The apply/accept